techjw/cicd-demo/README.md

 ## S2I from Git Containerfile
-Demonstrate build/deploy of a simple application using S2I to build from a Containerfile.
+Demonstrate build/deploy of a simple application using S2I to build from a container Dockerfile.
-Also, be sure to explain Containerfile == Dockerfile.

 ```bash
 oc new-project demo-s2i-container